poult-lab/daily-word/english_words_ learning.md

 "**Cement** is a grey powder which is mixed with sand and water in order to make concrete."

-[v]  *two countries aim to cement their military alliance beyond the ongoing war*.
+[v]  *two countries aim to cement their military alliance beyond the ongoing war*./The shift to "Convolutional Downsampling" for hierarchical Transformers was cemented in **January 2022** (ConvNeXt).

 "Something that **cements** a relationship or agreement makes it stronger."